 1968: The Beatles started work on their single “Lady Madonna” at Abbey Road Studios in London.

-1968: Oxford, Ohio band The Lemon Pipers achieved their first and only #1 single with “Green Tambourine.”
-The record was the group’s only single to enter the top 40 on either the Billboard Hot 100 or UK pop chart.
+1968: Oxford, Ohio band The Lemon Pipers achieved their only #1 single with “Green Tambourine.”
+It was the group’s only single to enter the top 40 on either the Billboard Hot 100 or UK pop chart.

 1969: “Time of the Season” by the Zombies was re-released on Columbia’s Records’ Date label after initially flopping in the US upon its first release in April of 1968.
 The re-issue went all the way to #1 on the Cash Box chart and #3 on the Billboard Hot 100 over a year after the band had broken up.

-1969: The debut album by Jethro Tull This Was was released in the US, three months after the album’s British release.
+1969: Three months after its release in the UK, Jethro Tull’s debut album, This Was, was issued in the US by Reprise Records.
 It became a top 10 hit in the UK and peaked at #68 in the US.

 1973: Elton John started three weeks at #1 on the Billboard Hot 100 with “Crocodile Rock,” his first of five US #1 singles.